sanity/Athena/README.markdown

 cannot be changed.
 In the future this won't be the case, but we must walk before we fly.

-When objects are added, they are placed in an array (an ArrayList is currently used for this).
+When objects are added, they are appended to an array (an ArrayList is currently used for this).
 Each object is accompanied by a map of "shortcuts", each of which says "all of the objects after this one and before object X do NOT match query Y".
 This means that if you are looking for objects matching